 In rare situations, cold sores can cause complications for older babies and children.
 The most serious of these is encephalitis, when the virus causes an inflammation of the brain.

-Immediate action required: Call 999 or 112 if your baby or child has a cold sore and has:
+Emergency action required: Call 999 or 112 if your baby or child has a cold sore and has:

 - difficulty speaking